LaRa: Latents and Rays for Multi-Camera Bird's-Eye-View Semantic Segmentation: Experiments

 \textbf{Dataset.} We conduct experiments on the nuScenes dataset~\citep{nuscenes2019}, which contains 34k annotated sets of frames captured by $C{=}6$ synchronized cameras covering the 360° field of view around the ego vehicle.
 The extrinsics and intrinsics calibration parameters are given for all cameras in every scene.
 Raw annotations come in the form of 3D bounding boxes that are simply rendered in the discretized top-down view of the scenes to form the ground-truth for our binary semantic segmentation task.

 \textbf{Precise settings for training and validation.} With no established benchmarks to precisely compare model's performances, there are almost as many settings as there are previous works.
 Differences are found at three different levels: The \emph{resolution} of the output grid, the \emph{level of visibility} used to select objects as part of the ground-truth, and the task considered.
 In this paper, we address the task of \emph{binary semantic segmentation} of all vehicles ($\texttt{cars}$, $\texttt{bicycles}$, $\texttt{trucks}$, \textit{etc}.)~\citep{liftsplat,CVT}.
 This choice is made to have fair and consistent comparisons with our baselines \citep{liftsplat,CVT}, however, it should be noted that our model is not constrained to this setting.
-To enable and ease future comparison, we will publish our precise training and evaluation code in each presented setting and describe them in more detail in the Suppl.
-In all considered settings, models are evaluated with the IoU metric.
+To enable and ease future comparison, we have published our code\footnote{\url{https://github.com/valeoai/LaRa}}.
+We also present additional settings in the supplementary material.
+In all the settings we considered, models are evaluated with the IoU metric.

 \textbf{Training and implementation details.} We train our model by optimizing the Binary Cross Entropy with our predicted soft segmentation maps and the binary ground-truth.
 Images are processed at resolution $224\times480$.
 We use the AdamW~\citep{AdamW} optimizer with a constant learning rate of $5e{-}4$ and a weight decay of $1e{-}7$.
-We train our model on 4 Tesla V100 16Go GPUs with a total batch size of 8 for 30 epochs.
+We train our model on 4 Tesla V100 16GB GPUs with a total batch size of 8 for 30 epochs.
 Training takes on average 11 hours.
 We use an EfficientNet-B4~\citep{EfficientNet} with an output stride of 8 as our CNN image encoder.
 For the BEV CNN we follow~\citet{liftsplat}. $\text{MLP}_\text{bev}$ is a 2-layer MLP producing $d_\text{bev}=128$-dimensional features.